 NOTE This feature is available for Microsoft HTML Help only if you add a web toolbar to the skin being used for that target.
-For more information see the online Help.
+For more information see the Help system.

 How to Select a Different Image for the Icon